Actively Recruiting

 You may qualify if you...

-• Healthy individuals aged 18 to 60 years
+• Healthy individual aged 18 to 60 years

-• No active infection or history of recurrent infections
+• No active infection or history of recurrent infection

-• Normal kidney function with creatinine less than 1.5 mg/dL or estimated glomerular filtration rate (eGFR) at least 60 mL/min/1.73 m^2 and no significant proteinuria
+• Normal kidney function: creatinine less than 1.5 mg/dL or estimated glomerular filtration rate (eGFR) 60 mL/min/1.73 m2 or higher, with no significant proteinuria

-• Normal liver function with bilirubin less than 2.0 mg/dL (if unconjugated) and transaminases less than twice the upper limit of normal without known liver disease
+• Normal liver function: bilirubin less than 2.0 mg/dL (when unconjugated), transaminases less than 2 times the upper limit of normal without known liver disease

-• Normal heart and blood vessel function with no history of chest pain, heart attack, peripheral vascular disease, stroke, or transient ischemic attack
+• Normal cardiovascular function with no history of chest pain, heart attack, peripheral vascular disease, transient ischemic attack, or stroke

 • Healthy females of childbearing age must have a negative pregnancy test within one week before starting G-CSF

-• Eligible for normal blood donation and tested negative for syphilis, hepatitis B and C, HIV, HTLV-1, West Nile virus, Trypanosoma cruzi, and Babesia
+• Eligible for normal blood donation and negative tests for syphilis, hepatitis B and C, HIV, HTLV-1, West Nile virus, T. Cruzi, and Babesia

 • Able to understand the study and give informed consent

-• Adequate veins for peripheral blood collection during apheresis, confirmed by an apheresis nurse
+• Adequate veins for blood collection during apheresis as confirmed by nurse screening

 Not Eligible